shubhe25p/lammps/README.md

 <!-- The kokkos version number was obtained from
  https://github.com/lammps/lammps/releases/tag/stable_23Jun2022_update1 -->
 Kokkos version 3.6.1 is distributed with and used by this LAMMPS version.
+Baseline results must use this version of the Kokkos library and backends.
+Optimized results may use other versions of Kokkos and may include custom backends optimized for the target architecture.

 ## 1.2 Configuring the LAMMPS build system